 You should deal with a coach -- or a lifeguard -- just as you would a teacher: You should tell the coach right up front that your child has epilepsy.
 Even if it's been a while since your child last had a seizure, it's still better to mention it.
 There's nothing to be ashamed of, and it's good for the coach to be prepared for a possible seizure.

 You may run across some poorly informed coaches who resist having a child with epilepsy on the team.
 If this happens, you should step in.
-The coach may not know any better, and a little education about epilepsy may change his or her mind.
+The coach may not know any better, and a little education about epilepsy may change their mind.

 Stepping Back From Your Child